 Other local sports

-The Columbia College men's soccer team won 6-0.
+The Columbia College men's soccer team fell to Lindenwood-Belleville on Wednesday night.

-The Stephens College women's soccer team lost 15-0 to Iowa Wesleyan College on Monday night.
+The Columbia College women's soccer team improved to 12-2-1 on the year.